-A student's financial aid budget, or cost of attendance, includes items such as tuition and fees, room and board, books and supplies, personal/miscellaneous expenses, and transportation expenses.
-Budget items, such as room/board and personal expenses, vary depending on whether the student lives on-campus, off-campus, or with parents.
-The student's direct educational expenses can be found on-line at www.mountmarty.edu/tuition-and-aid/tuition-costs.
+A student's financial aid budget, or cost of attendance, includes items such as tuition and fees, housing and food, books and supplies, personal/miscellaneous expenses, and transportation expenses.
+Budget items, such as housing/food and personal expenses, vary depending on whether the student lives on-campus, off-campus, or with parents.
+The student's direct educational expenses can be found online at www.mountmarty.edu/ tuition-and-aid/college-costs.
 Educational cost of attendance budgets can be found at mountmarty.edu/about-us/consumer-information.